Knarkoffer/CalibreWeblibraryDownloader/README.md

 # Calibre Weblibrary Downloader

 Python-script to download books from a publicly accessible library.
-I've included a sample of IP's, which may or may not be outdated and offline at the time you are reading this.
 A great way to find new ones is by using [Shodan](https://www.shodan.io/search?query=%22server%3A+calibre%22)

 ### Prerequisites